adrienharnay/website/src/pages/links/links.md

 - [Npkill](https://github.com/voidcosmos/npkill) - List any node_modules directories in your system, as well as the space they take up.
 You can then select which ones you want to erase to free up space
 - [Npm semver calculator](https://semver.npmjs.com/)
 - [Visualization of npm dependencies](https://npm.anvaka.com/#/)
+- [pkg](https://github.com/vercel/pkg) - Package your Node.js project into an executable
+- [Bundlephobia](https://bundlephobia.com/) - Find the cost of adding a npm package to your bundle
+- [Packagephobia](https://packagephobia.com/) - Find the cost of adding a new dev dependency to your project

 ### General programming